 Some folks use sand as bedding in chicks houses as an alternative to other bedding types such as hemp, pine shavings, cedar shavings, and other wood shavings.

-Well, the debate is ever unending for obvious reasons, the cons outweigh the pros.
+While the debate is neverending, for us the cons outweigh the pros.
 Coarse grain sand can be a great choice for backyard chicken houses as it helps keep the nails and beaks trimmed.
 Sand also allows the drainage of chicken poop which helps maintain a fly-free coop.
 Sand is also very affordable compared to common bedding types obviously saving on the cost of bedding materials.

 Each bale opens to 11 cubic feet of coverage per bale of hemp hurd.